-and broadband), Business Connection Group (BCX, offering information and communication technology services, ICT), Openserve (wholesale data), and Gyro/ Swiftnet (masts and towers property portfolio).
+and broadband), Business Connection Group (BCX, offering information and communication technology services, ICT), Openserve (wholesale connectivity), Swiftnet (masts and towers) and Gyro (property portfolio).

-Telkom is listed on the Johannesburg Stock Exchange (JSE) and is 40.5% owned by the South African government, 10.5% by the Public Investment Corporation, a South African state-owned investment management company, and the remaining 49.0% is free float, as of 30 September 2020.
-The company is planning to list a minority stake in Swiftnet on the JSE before the end of the March 2022 financial year.
-Following the listing Telkom will continue to consolidate Swiftnet.
+Telkom is listed on the Johannesburg Stock Exchange (JSE) and is 40.5% owned by the South African government, 10.5% by the Public Investment Corporation, a South African state-owned investment management company, and the remaining 49.0% is free float, as of 30 September 2022.

 Exhibit 3

 Revenue by business segment

-September 2021 LTM
+September 2022 LTM